jswift/aligent-project/README.md

 # Information
 Specify a debug mode by specifying `PHP_DEV` mode to the `fpm` container

+# Assumptions made
+1. `/count_days_between_dates` endpoint doesnt need to return days / minutes / seconds.
+2. `xUnit` wont really integrate well with PHP.
+I will choose a different unit testing framework.
+3. Each item in the challange is a new endpoint (where applicable) instead of a single monolithic endpoint.
+4. adding of `days` and `weeks` into challenge #4
+5. the default output denomination should be `day`
+6. Timezones are handled by the use of `ISO1801` timestamps -- no changes are necessary for step #5
+7. Added the 'third parameter' to all endpoints for consistency

 # TODO
 * The rest of the readme
 * change the error response structure to something like: